 The morning mist is clearing slowly and light rain starts.
 We don’t miss the hot sun today, but welcome the cooler weather and decide to go to the viewpoint the next day.

 We meet the lovely Gurung family owners of the guesthouse and arrange with them to have a campfire tonight.
 The food is just as tasty but more expensive here than in lower altitudes, but everything needs to be carried here on foot.

-We enjoy the peaceful landscape, have a short walk around and meet another group of tourists from Australia.
-Campfire is postponed for tomorrow, as heavy rain starts before sunset.
+We enjoy the peaceful landscape, have a short walk around, and meet another group of tourists from Australia.
+The campfire is postponed for tomorrow, as heavy rain starts before sunset.
 It’s our excuse for an early night and hope for better weather tomorrow.

 Local but well-renowned Shiva Temple.

 The sky is clear above us early in the morning but still, we don’t have mountain views as it’s rather cloudy in the horizon.
 We start making our way to the nearest peak, Panchase Danda (2,500m).
 We climb steps through spectacular Rhododendron forests and reach the famous Shiva Temple.

 A local kid that follows us explains that thousands of pilgrims fill up the place every March for the Shivaratri festival.
 We’re happy we’re the only people up there today and enjoy the stunning views of the valley.
 It’s so quiet and peaceful we take our time before making our way down.

 Soon we reach a tranquil small lake near another temple and rest for a while, watching the water buffaloes happily taking their bath under the hot sun.
 It soon gets very windy and we hurry down a different path which appears to be a shortcut back to Bhanjyang.
 It isn’t.

 We get lost as a dramatic thunderstorm is closing in but we finally arrive back to base just as the heavy rain starts.
 We watch the storm from our room, lazily playing backgammon and we have an early night.